+THE STUDENT CENTER

-THE STUDENT CENTER, the TSTC West Texas Health and Recreation facility, offers large screen televisions, Cardiovascular Fitness Strength Training Center, gymnasium, jogging/walking track, seminar room and food service (cafeteria, catering) and houses the offices of the Associate Vice President of Student Development, Career Planning and Placement, Health Services, Student Activities/Intramurals, and Housing.
+The Sweetwater Campus has the Student Center, a health and recreation facility, which offers large screen televisions, cardiovascular fitness strength training center, gymnasium, jogging/walking track, seminar room and food service (cafeteria, catering) and houses the offices of the Associate Vice President of Student Development, Health Services, Student Activities/Intramurals, and Housing.
 Students, faculty, staff and non-student members are allowed to check out equipment through the Center's Information Station.
 A valid TSTC West Texas identification card and/or a current non-student membership card will be required by every individual wanting to check out equipment.
 Equipment available for check-out includes: basketballs, footballs, volleyballs, portable volleyball nets with standards and volleyballs, tennis rackets and tennis balls, softball equipment, soccer balls and kick balls.